 Stage 3: Realize

 Manufacture, make, build, procure, produce, sell and deliver

 The process of manufacturing is defined once the design of the product’s components is complete.
 This contains tasks of CAD for instance tool design.
-In tool designing, including formation of CNC machining instructions for the products parts in addition to making of exact tools to produce those parts.
+In tool designing, including the formation of CNC machining instructions for the products parts in addition to making of exact tools to produce those parts.
 This would also include examination tools for process simulation of operations for example casting, molding, and die-press forming.
 The CPM comes into play once the industrial method has been recognized.

 Stage 4: Service

-Use, operate, uphold, funding, withstand, phase-out, retire, recycle and disposal
+Use, operate, uphold, funding, withstand, phase-out, retire, recycle, and disposal

 The last stage of the lifecycle includes handling in-service information.
 This may comprise as long as clients and service engineers with the support and information compulsory for repair and maintenance, besides waste management or recycling.
 This may contain the use of tools for example Maintenance, Repair and Operations software.